Chen Yufei: 2025

 She made a comeback in the international stage at the 2025 Asia Mixed Team Championships and helps China team won the silver medal.
 Chen reached the final in the Orléans Masters and quarter-finals in the All England Open losing the match to An Se-young in both occasion.
 Chen won her first title of the year in the Swiss Open.
 She finally won the Asian Championships title beating Han Yue in the final.

 Chen is a member of 2025 Sudirman Cup China team that manage to win it for the four times in a row since 2019.
 Chen continuing her uprising form since comeback by winning the 2025 Thailand Open against home favourite and number 1 seed, Pornpawee Chochuwong.
 Two weeks later, Chen prevailed in 2025 Singapore Open, over Wang Zhiyi in straight sets.
-In July, Chen got knocked out by An in the quarterfinals for two successive tournaments (Japan Open and China Open) but her luck changed the next week when she won 2025 Macau Open, nine years after she won it first time back in 2016.
+In July, Chen got knocked out by An in the quarter-finals for two successive tournaments (Japan Open and China Open) but her luck changed the next week when she won 2025 Macau Open, nine years after she won it first time back in 2016.

+In the 2025 BWF World Championships, Chen managed to surpass An in the semi finals in the grueling three games match.
+Unfortunately, she battled through injury for that win which causing herself to struggle in the final against Akane and ended up losing the match, repeating the feat in 2022.

+2026

+Chen opened the season with two semi-finals appearances in both the Malaysia and India Open.
+She continued for third straight weeks in January in which she won the Indonesia Masters against Pitchamon Opatniputh.
+She played at the Uber Cup in Horsens, winning the silver medal after her team was defeated by South Korea in the final.
+She then became a finalist in two consecutive tournaments in May, the Thailand Open and Malaysia Masters, losing to Yamaguchi and Intanon respectively in straight games.